Michael Wyschogrod: Thought

-Wyschogrod's best known book, The Body of Faith, deals with God’s preferential love for the Jewish people and asserts that the election of Israel is corporeal in nature.
-The biblical notion of God’s indwelling in the Jewish people, he says, indicates that God is physically present among them.
-However, Wyschogrod says, God’s love for Israel does not preclude love for all humankind.
+Wyschogrod's best-known book, The Body of Faith, deals with God's preferential love for the Jewish people and asserts that the election of Israel is corporeal in nature.
+The Hebrew Biblical notion of God's indwelling in the Jewish people, he argues, indicates that God is physically present among them.
+However, Wyschogrod argues, God's love for Israel does not preclude love for all humankind.
 Rather, election ties the Jewish people "to all men in brotherhood, as Joseph, favored by his human father, ultimately found himself tied to his brothers."

 In much of his work, Wyschogrod concerned himself with the relationship between Judaism and Christianity, and he was active in Jewish-Christian theological dialogue.
 His book Abraham's Promise: Judaism and Jewish-Christian Relations makes an appeal for a new non-supersessionist Christian view of Judaism.
 If Judaism and Christianity are to have a stable and harmonious co-existence in the future, then Christianity must dispense with or, at the very least, not openly insist on a status for Judaism in which Judaism is considered an incomplete or antiquated religion.

-At the same time, Wyschogrod urges Jews not to pursue a fallacious dismissal of the divinity of Christ that operates on a priori grounds.
-In other words, while Jews should reject the divinity of Christ, they should not do so by attempting to argue that God's Incarnation in man is somehow inconsistent with the teaching of the Hebrew Bible.
-On the contrary, there is much merit to the Christological position that posits "the indwelling of God in Israel by concentrating that indwelling in one Jew rather than leaving it diffused in the people of Jesus as a whole."
+At the same time, Wyschogrod urges Jews not to pursue a fallacious dismissal of the divinity of Jesus of Nazareth that operates on a priori grounds.
+In other words, while Jews should reject the divinity of Jesus, they should not do so by attempting to argue that God's incarnation in a human man is inconsistent with the teaching of the Hebrew Bible.
+On the contrary, he argues, there is much merit to the Christological position that posits "the indwelling of God in Israel by concentrating that indwelling in one Jew rather than leaving it diffused in the people of Jesus as a whole."

-Even Wyschogrod's writing that focuses solely on Jewish theology could be said to show evidence of the importance in his thought of dialogue between Jewish and Christian theology.
+Even Wyschogrod's writing that focuses solely on Jewish theology could be said to show evidence of the importance of dialogue between Jewish and Christian theologies in his thought.
 His emphasis on the radical and sublime shock and force of God's choice to enter human history in and through the people of Israel, a unilateral and non-abrogable event, shows an affinity with the thought of the neo-orthodox Protestant theologian Karl Barth, whose work Wyschogrod considered relevant to Jewish theologians.